ndexbio/load-content/smpdb/README.md

 # Post-process SMPDB pathways

-Script that updates a set of SMPDB pathways networks on http://www.ndexbio.org/#/networkset/00289894-2025-11e9-bb6a-0ac135e8bacf
-(or any other place as specified by command line arguments).
+Script that updates a set of SMPDB pathways networks in networks set on http://www.ndexbio.org/#/networkset/00289894-2025-11e9-bb6a-0ac135e8bacf (or other network set as specified by command line arguments).

 Specifications are given here: https://ndexbio.atlassian.net/browse/NSU-78